markkuleppala/latex-build-pdf-cicd/README.md

 # latex-build-pdf-cicd
 CI/CD to build Latex pdf and create a release in GitHub.
 The workflow triggers on push to the repository.
 Integrates with Overleaf.

+## Why this pipeline?

+The CI/CD pipeline integrates with Overleaf's GitHub commit.
+The automatic building and hosting of the file under static URL help sharing the latest version with peers or academic advisors.
+This automation cuts the cycle of manual download from Overleaf and uploading to the hosting service.

 ## How to use

 1. Edit root LaTeX file and working directory in `compile.yml` (currently `main.tex` and `LaTeX`).